tensorwerk/hangar-py/docs/design.rst

 .. note::

-  The atomicity of interactions is completly hidden from a normal user; they shouldn't have to care about this or even know this exists.
+  The atomicity of interactions is completely hidden from a normal user; they shouldn't have to care about this or even know this exists.
 However, this is also why using the context-manager style dataset interaction scheme can result in ~2x times speedup on writes/reads.
 We can just pass on most of the